MArslan65/MArslan65/README.md

 ### Hi there 👋, Muhammad Arslan
 #### Data Analyst
-My role is to analyze raw data to identify patterns, trends, and insights that can be used to inform business decisions.
+I'm Muhammad Arslan from Pakistan.
 I use a range of statistical and analytical tools to process and interpret data, and then present my findings in a clear and meaningful way to stakeholders.

 Skills: Excel, SQL, Tableau, R, python, Power BI, Machine learning